phcompeau/biological_modeling_course/_pages/coronavirus/NAMD.md

 toc_sticky: true
 ---

-## Introduction to Potential Energy in Molecules
+## Energy functions measure quality of protein binding

 In the previous lesson, we visualized three regions of conformational differences between the RBD-ACE2 complex formed by each of SARS-CoV and SARS-CoV-2.
 We now turn our attention to quantifying how much each of these regions affect binding affinity.